 The conversion of some or all of our outstanding Convertible Debt will dilute the ownership interest of our existing stockholders to the extent we deliver common stock upon conversion of such debt.
 Upon conversion, we may satisfy our conversion obligation by delivering cash, shares of common stock or any combination, at our option.
 If upon conversion we elect to deliver cash for the lesser of the conversion value and principal amount of the Convertible Debt, we would pay the holder the cash value of the applicable number of shares of our common stock.
 Upon conversion, we intend to satisfy the lesser of the principal amount or the conversion value in cash.
 If the conversion value of the Convertible Debt exceeds the principal amount, we may also elect to deliver cash in lieu of common stock for the conversion value in excess of the one thousand dollars principal amount (i.e., the conversion spread).
-There would be no adjustment to the numerator in the net income per common share computation for the cash settled portion of the debt instrument will always be settled in cash.
+There would be no adjustment to the numerator in the net income per common share computation for the debt instrument will always be settled in cash.
 The conversion spread will be included in the denominator for the computation of diluted net income per common share.
 Any sales in the public market of any common stock issuable upon conversion of our Convertible Debt could adversely affect prevailing market prices of our common stock.
-In addition, the existence of the Convertible Debt may encourage short selling by market participants because the conversion of the Convertible Debt could be used to satisfy short positions, or anticipated conversion of the Convertible Debt could be used to satisfy short positions, or anticipated conversion of the Convertible Debt to shares of our common stock.
-Could depress the price of our common stock.
+In addition, the existence of the Convertible Debt may encourage short selling by market participants because the conversion of the Convertible Debt could be used to satisfy short positions, or anticipated conversion of the Convertible Debt into shares of our common stock could depress the price of our common stock.